 - Cook the meat in batches for best results.
 Overcrowding the pan causes the chicken to steam instead of sear.

-👋 Connect with us!
+Connect with us!

-If you try this recipe, please leave a comment and star rating below to let us know how it is!
+If you try this recipe, please leave a comment and star rating to let us know how it is!
 We’d also love to connect with you on Facebook, Instagram, or Pinterest.
 Tag @borrowedbites or hashtag #borrowedbites to show us your food!
-To get our new recipes straight to your email, subscribe to our newsletter.

-Cast Iron Skillet Chicken Fajitas
+Sizzling Skillet Chicken Fajitas (w/ BEST Marinade)

 Ingredients